iamdb/directus-docker/README.md

 The goal of this is to easily create a high-performing, headless content API, with a GUI and CDN support.
 One that can be launched and configured easily so that you can focus on more important things.
 This is still a work in progress.

+The core of this is [Directus](http://getdirectus.com/).

+>Directus is a powerful and intuitive CMS for managing SQL databases with custom architectures.
+Built around a robust and extensible API, this decoupled content management framework is perfect for websites, apps, or multi-client projects.

 It assumes you're familiar with [docker-machine](https://docs.docker.com/machine/overview/) and [docker-compose](https://docs.docker.com/compose/overview/).

 The best way to use this is to mount a local storage volume or add S3 credentials to send files there.